rojenzaman/SecureRsyncVPNBackup/README.md

 - **Synchronize with Remote Backup Rotation**

   If your remote server already handles backup rotation and you want to keep your local backup directory fully synchronized with it, you can use the `"static"` `backup_name_format`.
-This mode ensures that your local backup mirrors the remote directory exactly.
+This mode ensures that your local backup mirrors the remote directories exactly.

 - **Multi-Server Backup Management**

   Easily back up multiple servers with different configurations and SSH keys.

+- **Backup Multiple Paths from a Single Server**

+  Back up multiple directories and files from the same server by specifying them in the `paths` array.

 - **Automated Backup Solution**